Azure/terraform/provider/CONTRIBUTE.md

 - the implementation in both `data source` and `resource` definition
 - acceptance test created or updated
 - documentation created or updated
-- example created or updated
+- example created or updated (optional)

 Data sources, resources and tests are defined in the [azurerm](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/azurerm) folder of the repository.